zabrewer/FN70489-Scanner/README.md

 1. The first test is to test the version of IOS by parsing *show ver*.
 It's not shown above but this host is running 16.6.2 which is affected by the Field Notice
 2. The second test is for *crypto pki* so that test passes based upon the running config snippet above
-3. The third test looks for the name of the certificate above.
-It returns *TP-self-signed-553499999*
+3. The third test looks for the name of the certificate.
+In the example above, the the script returns *TP-self-signed-553499999*
-4. The fourth test looks for the number of references in the running config for the self-signed cert name gleaned in step #3.
-For this running config, that # is 3 which is the minimum often used in the config just to create the cert.
+4. The fourth test looks for the number of references in the running config for the self-signed cert name (*TP-self-signed-553499999* in this example) gleaned in step #3.
+For this running config, the cert name is referenced 3 times which is the minimum often used in the config just to create the cert.
 As mentioned before, a higher number may indicate other services in the running config referencing the certificate
 5. The 5th test looks for any instance of *certificate self-signed*
 6. The 6th test looks for any instance of *enrollment selfsigned*